Main Decisions Made at Board Meeting

 ABSTRACT This article provides a summary of the main decisions made by the Global Fund Board at its 30th meeting in Geneva on 7–8 November 2013.

-On 16-17 November 2015, the Global Fund Board held its 34th meeting in Geneva, Switzerland.
+On 7–8 November 2013, the Global Fund Board held its 30th meeting in Geneva, Switzerland.
 GFO was present, with observer status.
 The main decisions made at the meeting, in chronological order, were as follows.
-(For precise wording of what the Board agreed, see the decision points document that is available at www.theglobalfund.org/en/board/meetings/34.
+(For precise wording of what the Board agreed, see the decision points document that has been posted here.
 Background documentation will also, in time, be posted by the Global Fund at the same location.)

 Revised whistleblowing policy.
 The Board approved revised Whistle-Blowing Policy and Procedures.
 The revised policy contains measures to enhance the protection of whistle-blowers against retaliation.
 In addition, an item has been added to the list of examples of misconduct that should be reported: violations of human rights in relation to Global Fund–supported programmes.
 [See Decision Point 4.]
 See also separate GFO article here.